flashbackzoo/silverstripe-pattern-library/README.md

   # The JS framework to use
   adapter: Flashbackzoo\SilverstripePatternLibrary\Adapter\StorybookVue3

-  # When the output files should go
+  # Where to output pattern files
   output: ../stories

-  # List of patterns to generate
+  # The patterns you want to generate
   patterns:
     - component:
         name: ExampleComponent
         element: example-component

-        # Path to your component file (the example shown above)
         path: ../themes/app/src/ExampleComponent.vue

-      # Variables available to your component when rendered inside the pattern file
+      # Data passed to your component inside the pattern file
       args:
         content: >
           '<p>This is my component.</p>'

       template:
-        # Name of the template (the example shown above)
         path: Includes\ExampleComponent

-        # Data passed to the Silverstripe tmeplate when its rendered into the output file.
+        # Data passed to the Silverstripe template.
         data:
           Title: Hello world!
           Content:
-            XML: content
+            XML: args.content
 ```

 Run the build task `/dev/tasks/Flashbackzoo-SilverstripePatternLibrary-GeneratePatternLibraryTask?flush=1`